Fact or myth but can a fertility diet comprised of eating low carb foods improve your chances and help you get pregnant?

 “Pre-pregnancy weight loss has historically been centred on the traditional low fat, energy restricted diet plan,” say McGrice and Porter, whose new paper is published in the journal Nutrients.

-Won’t eating fewer carbs will make me tired?
+Will eating less carbs make me tired?

 “However the use of very low energy diets and low carb fertility diets are increasingly being used to elicit more favourable weight loss and fertility outcomes.”